osm-search/Nominatim/CONTRIBUTING.md

 an issue first or comment on the appropriate issue already existing so that duplicate work can be avoided.

+### Using AI-assisted code generators

+PRs that include AI-generated content, may that be in code, in the PR description or in documentation need to

+1. clearly mark the AI-generated sections as such, for example, by mentioning all use of AI in the PR description, and
+2. include proof that you have run the generated code on an actual installation of Nominatim.
+Adding and excuting tests will not be sufficient.
+You need to show that the code actually solves the problem the PR claims to solve.

 ## Coding style

 Nominatim historically hasn't followed a particular coding style but we